-Intended to encourage the scholarship and appreciation of Stefan Zweig by promoting the extensive Stefan Zweig Collection at Fredonia, posts will also spotlight manuscript collections of Zweig materials from other repositories around the world and inform readers of Zweig-related conferences, symposia, exhibits and other events, both on the campus of Fredonia and at institutions worldwide.
+Intended to encourage the scholarship and appreciation of Stefan Zweig by promoting the extensive Zweig Collection at Fredonia, the weblog also spotlights manuscript collections of Zweig materials from other repositories around the world and informs readers of Zweig-related conferences, symposia, exhibits and other events, both on the campus of Fredonia and at institutions worldwide.

-Stefan Zweig (1881-1942) was an Austrian author whose works were translated into over fifty languages.
+Stefan Zweig (1881-1942) was an Austrian author of Jewish descent whose works have been translated into over fifty languages.
 Zweig is known in the literary community as a humanitarian thinker.
 By the 1920s he was one of the most published authors in the world.
 He left Austria in the 1930s with the rise of the Nazi party.
 He tirelessly labored on his writings until he tragically ended his life.

-The Collection also contains correspondence (approximately 2,000 letters) between the author and his first wife, Friderike Zweig (née Winternitz); letters written to Friderike; a collection of manuscripts belonging to the author's brother, Alfred Zweig, including a small group of letters, memorabilia and photographs (donated in 1979 after Alfred's death); miscellaneous published materials, including articles by and about Zweig, theatre programs and reviews of Zweig's works; media material and other memorabilia.
+The Collection also contains correspondence (approximately 2,000 letters) between the author and his first wife, Friderike Zweig (née Winternitz); letters written to Friderike by other correspondents; a small collection of materials belonging to the author's brother, Alfred Zweig, including some correspondence, memorabilia and photographs (donated in 1979 after Alfred's death); miscellaneous secondary sources and published material, including articles by and about Zweig, theatre programs and reviews of Zweig's works; a small assortment of media material and other memorabilia.

 Requests for copies of materials in the Stefan Zweig Collection may be initiated by completion of the Reproduction Request Form.
 In accordance with good scholarly practice, we ask that researchers acknowledge the Archives & Special Collections as the holding institution for the original materials by using the following credit line: